hello world!

 Note: Learn how chemical peels and laser resurfacing differ and which treatment is more effective for your skin concern.

-What Can You Expect During a Chemical Peel for Hyperpigmentation?
+What to Expect During a Chemical Peel for Hyperpigmentation?

-After the medical provider has prepared the appropriate chemical peel for the patient’s skin type and pigmentation concern, they clean the treatment area and apply the chemical solution.
+After the medical provider has prepared the appropriate chemical peel, they clean the treatment area and apply the chemical solution.
 In the case of medium peels, they may sedate the patient.

 The chemical solution remains on the skin for several minutes.
 The provider uses water, a saline compress, or a neutralizing solution to remove the peel.